Garnethill Synagogue: History

 From the 1880s, a new wave of immigrant Jews from Eastern Europe, fleeing poverty and persecution, settled in Glasgow - mostly in the Gorbals area south of the river.
 In time, this community became the majority in Glasgow Jewry.
 The Synagogue was in a union with South Portland Street Synagogue in the Gorbals from 1886/7 to 1898.

-The congregation has been led over the years by a number of men, including Rev Eleazar Philip Phillips, son of Rev. Philip Phillips, and Rev Dr I. K. Cosgrove.
+The congregation has been led over the years by a number of rabbis, including Rev Eleazar Philip Phillips, son of Rev. Philip Phillips, and Rev Dr I. K. Cosgrove.
 Aharon Soudry was the last serving minister of Garenthill synagogue who served until 2010.
-Services have been led by lay members of the congregation since Soudry and to the present day.
-This is not unfamiliar practice within Synagogues and reflects the Jewish community focus and collectiveness.
-From its opening up until present day it has always been an Orthodox Jewish Synagogue.
+Services have been led by lay members of the congregation since Soudry left.
+This is not unfamiliar practice within synagogues and reflects the Jewish community focus and collectiveness.

 For thirty years from 1925, the synagogue's cantor was Isaac Hirshow.
 He is commemorated by a plaque in the synagogue's main hallway.